aidar-shell/Matrix-on-Java/README.md

-Before you start, don't forget to make the res - root resources folder!
+Before you start, don't forget to change the "res" folder on root resources folder!